 Manufactured Products Segment.
-Revenues increased by \$65 million, or 34%, to \$256 million in 2004.
-This increase was due primarily to higher lumber prices (\$23 million), higher plywood prices (\$23 million) and higher MDF sales volume (\$16 million).
-Lumber prices increased by 32% due primarily to exceptionally strong housing starts during the first six months of 2004 on top of 25-year record high housing starts during 2003 and limited log availability.
-Housing starts for the first six months of 2004 were 11% higher than housing during the same period in 2003.
+Revenues increased by \$104 million, or 36%, to \$396 million in 2004.
+This increase was due primarily to higher lumber prices (\$36 million), higher plywood prices (\$34 million) and higher MDF sales volume (\$22 million).
+Lumber prices increased by 32% due primarily to exceptionally strong housing starts during the first nine months of 2004 on top of 25-year record high housing starts during 2003, limited log availability and transportation issues.
+Housing starts for the first nine months of 2004 were 9% higher than housing during the same period in 2003.
 Log availability was limited during the first half of 2004 as a result of severe forest fires in the Western United States and Canada during the second half of 2003.
-Plywood prices increased by 45% due primarily to near record high structural panel (plywood and oriented strand board) prices.
+Also favorably impacting lumber prices were inventory shortages in 2004 as a result of rail transportation delays.
+However, commodity lumber prices peaked in August and have since declined by approximately 24%.
+Plywood prices increased by 44% due primarily to near record high structural panel (plywood and oriented strand board) prices and strong industrial demand.
 Structural panel prices were at near record high levels during the first six months of 2004 as a result of exceptionally strong housing starts and low field inventories at the beginning of the year.
-Wholesalers and distributors continued their just-in-time buying pattern during 2003, and as a result, field inventories were not sufficient to meet exceptionally strong demand during the first half of However, commodity structural panel prices peaked in April and have since declined by approximately 28%.
-MDF sale volume increased by 30% due primarily to resolving all major start-up issues associated with our new MDF thin-board line, and as a result, achieving our projected design capacity during the first half of 2004.
+Wholesalers and distributors continued their just-in-time buying pattern during 2003, and as a result, field inventories were not sufficient to meet exceptionally strong demand during the first half of 2004.
+Industrial demand (boats, recreational vehicles, trailers, etc.) has strengthened due to the improving U.S. economy.
+However, commodity plywood prices peaked during second quarter of 2004 and have since declined by approximately 44%.
+MDF sale volume increased by 30% due primarily to resolving all major start-up issues associated with our new MDF thin-board line, which operated near its projected design capacity during 2004.

-Manufacturing Products Segment operating income was \$34 million for the six months ended June 30, 2004, compared to an operating loss of \$9 million for the same period in 2003.
-The increase in operating performance was due primarily to higher lumber and plywood prices and higher MDF sales volume.
-Manufactured Products Segment costs and expenses increased by \$22 million, or 11%, to \$222 million in the six months ended June 30, 2004.
-This increase in costs was due primarily to higher MDF sales volume (\$11 million) and higher lumber raw material costs (\$7 million).
+Manufactured Products Segment operating income was \$57 million for 2004, compared to an operating loss of \$11 million for 2003.
+This \$68 million improvement in operating performance was due primarily to higher lumber and plywood prices and higher MDF sales volume.
+Manufactured Products Segment costs and expenses increased by \$36 million, or 12%, to \$339 million in 2004.
+This increase in costs was due primarily to higher MDF sales volume and higher lumber raw material costs.